Ayus3h/WatchList-Web-App/README.md

 Feel free to fork the repository, make improvements, and submit pull requests.
 Any contributions are welcome!

 📞 Contact
-For any questions or suggestions, feel free to reach out.```properties api.omdb.key=YOUR_ACTUAL_API_KEY
+For any questions or suggestions, feel free to reach out. api.omdb.key=YOUR_ACTUAL_API_KEY